pseudopulse/BetterDrones/README.md

 - Less aggressive
 - Stops healing targets above 85% health.
 - Has a passive healing aura that heals nearby allies for 25% max health every 5 seconds
+- Spawns in Sulfur Pools, Scorched Acres, Abandoned Aqueduct, and the Artifact Reliquary
+- Sticks closer to owner

+# TC-280
+- Longer targeting range
+- More aggressive
+- Much tankier
+- Has a passive laser that switches on in intervals of 5 seconds, applying several supportive debuffs to it's current target

+# Gunner Turret
+- Longer targeting range
+- Tankier